We support uploading datasets to HoneyHive both through the UI and the SDK.

 Now, using the dataset_id, you can pass your data list and provide a mapping to the fields.

 We’ll create unique datapoints for each entry in the JSON list.
-The datapoint_id on those entries will be used for joining traces in evaluation runs in the future.
+The datapoint_id on those entries will be used for joining traces in experiment runs in the future.

 Any field not defined in the mapping is set on the metadata of the datapoint.